gravitational/gravity/docs/6.x/cluster.md

 ### Configuring TLS Key Pair

-Ops Center and Gravity Cluster Web UI and API TLS key pair can be configured using `tlskeypair` resource.
+Gravity Hub and Gravity Cluster Web UI and API TLS key pair can be configured using `tlskeypair` resource.

 ```yaml